Rishi Moolam: Production

 Rishimoolam was based on the stage play of the same name.
 Mahendran who wrote the script of the play also wrote the screenplay for the film adaptation.
+The film was originally titled Dhisaigal Thirumbum.
 It was Muthuraman's third collaboration with Ganesan.
 The song "Aimbadhilum Aasai Varum" was shot in Kallikottai, Kerala.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Kannadasan.
 The song "Neramithu" was composed at a hotel in Mamallapuram.

 Reception

-P. S. M. of Kalki wrote that, rather than dwelving deep about the weak plot, the film can be watched for the performances of Ganesan and Vijaya.
+P. S. M. of Kalki wrote that, rather than delving deep about the weak plot, the film can be watched for the performances of Ganesan and Vijaya.